1EdTech/openbadges-specification/index.md

 If a property would be useful beyond internal use, an Extension is likely to serve the purpose.

 Any additional properties for internal use by an issuer should be namespaced (And preferably mapped in the JSON-LD context to avoid clashing with future properties.
-For example, if the issuer at **example.org** wants to add a `foo` property to the assertion, the property name should be `example:foo`.
+For example, if the issuer at **example.org** wants to add a `foo` property to the assertion, the property name should be `example:foo`, or preferably a dereferencable IRI describing the property, such as `http://example.org/foo`.
 This will help prevent unforseen errors should an `foo` property be defined in a later version of the specification.

 ### Primitives